dylan-shao/ML-DS-Udacity_Data_Scientist_Nanodegree/0. Projects/Unspuervised Learning: Identify_Customer_Segments/README.md

 (Double-click this cell and replace this text with your own text, reporting your findings and decisions regarding dimensionality reduction.
 How many principal components / transformed features are you retaining for the next step of the analysis?)

-As we can see from the above figure, with 80 components, it will explain about 95% explained_variance_ratio_, and also it's started to drop off around 60-70, but we gonan use 80 here to cover more variance.
+As we can see from the above figure, with 60 components, it will explain about 90% explained_variance_ratio_, and also it's started to drop off at this point, but we gonan use 60 here to cover more variance.

 ### Step 2.3: Interpret Principal Components